 Cristo Rey Fort Worth is a Catholic college preparatory school serving young men and women in Tarrant County who would not otherwise be able to afford private education.
 The school prepares students with a rigorous academic curriculum and an innovative Corporate Work Study Program, through which they earn up to 50% of the cost of their education.

 The Center helps people of all ages and stages navigate life’s challenges.
 We work with kids, teens, young adults/college students, adults, and couples to find meaning as they face life’s changes and challenges.
-We believe with the right tools and insights, people can grow through their struggles to live the life they were meant to lead.
+We believe that with the right tools and insights, people can grow through their struggles to live the life they were meant to lead.
 We address the health of the whole person.
-Our team includes counselors and psychologists with a wide range of licensure, educational backgrounds, and specialties.
+Our team includes counselors and psychologists with diverse licensure, educational backgrounds, and specialties.
 We explore what’s going on mentally, emotionally, and spiritually, honoring all faiths and the role faith plays in people’s lives.

 Our vision is to make mental health care accessible for everyone.